Internet Marketing March 16th, 2020

 No amount of public relations can solve the crux of the crisis.
 Although, many of the big names have opted for reputation management strategies to eliminate negative perceptions and bounce back.

 Those radio ads and big posters aren’t going to work as they used to, especially if your brand umbrella wants to cover the whole freaking planet!
 The internet is undoubtedly the best place to start.
 Online reputation management is all about restoring the image and altering any negative perceptions about your brand.
 In simple terms, it’s getting trust back from customers after the damage has been done.

-A bad review on social media, a viral video about your service failure, or a tweet mocking your inability in the market is often a nightmare for marketers and can impact your brand reputation.
+A bad review on social media, a viral video about your service failure, a disappointing boxed packed goods.
 This is precisely the reason why brands need a proper online reputation management plan in place.

 We have listed 11 brands that failed big time but managed to get back on top, and what we can learn from their impressive online reputation management campaigns.